mmanzoor825/osticket-prereqs/README.md

 - Extract and copy “upload” folder to c:\inetpub\wwwroot
 - Within c:\inetpub\wwwroot, Rename “upload” to “osTicket”
 - Reload IIS
+- Go to sites > Default > osTicket.
+On the right click "Browse *.80(http)"
+- This webpage will open and show some installation and extensions information.
 </p>

 <br />

 <p>